TOGoS/PicGrid/README.md

 # PicGrid

-Packs directories full of pictures such that each directory is represented its contents (including subdirectories) packed into a rectangle.
+Transforms directories full of pictures into recursive structures where each directory is represented by a picture of its contents packed into a rectangle.

 Example output:
 http://pix.nuke24.net/uri-res/raw/urn:bitprint:ZUSSZNX5QOYJZM4VPBUNYJ5WBZH67TBT.NCYZ74FYVFHXXIWLMWAQ5ZQOA4LBENMLSI3ULVA/Travel.html